 The Content Search Web Part (CSWP) uses, as its name implies, search technology.

-Most of us use search technology daily.
-Think about how many times a day that you enter query terms in a search box, for example on bing.com, how after you press Enter, you scan search results that are almost immediately displayed on a search results page (by the way, how did you find this blog post?).
+Most of us use search technology on a daily basis.
+Think about how many times a day you enter query terms in a search box, for example on bing.com; how after pressing Enter, you scan search results that are almost immediately displayed on a search results page (by the way, how did you find this blog post?).

 When visitors browse to a page that contains a CSWP, they're probably not aware of this, but they're actually issuing a query.
-But, the thing that differs with CSWPs is that instead of entering query terms in a search box, the query is contained within the Web Part itself.
-This means that when a visitor browses to a page that contains a CSWP, this query is issued automatically.
+However, the thing that differs with CSWPs is that instead of entering query terms in a search box, the query is contained within the Web Part itself.
+This means that when a visitor browses to a page that contains a CSWP, this query is automatically issued.

-Another thing that differs from the bing.com search scenario is that search results aren't displayed on a separate search results page, but within the CSWP.
+Another thing that is different from the bing.com search scenario is that search results aren't displayed on a separate search results page, but within the CSWP.
 In most cases, visitors won't even know that search technology is being used to display the content they're viewing.
-To them, it will behave like any other webpage.
+To them, it'll look and feel like any other webpage.

 How to add a Content Search Web Part to a page